Bing Thom: Biography

-Career

 Thom received a Bachelor of Architecture in 1966 from the University of British Columbia and a Master of Architecture in 1970 from the University of California, Berkeley.

-He moved to Tokyo in 1971 to work for Japanese architect-urbanist Fumihiko Maki.
+He moved to Tokyo in 1971 to work for Japanese architect Fumihiko Maki.
 Returning to Canada in 1972, he joined Arthur Erickson Architects as project director and oversaw projects such as Roy Thomson Hall in Toronto (1977), the Robson Square Courthouse Complex in Vancouver (1973–1979) and the Air Defence Ministry Building in Jeddah, Saudi Arabia.

 In 1981, Thom established his own architecture firm, Vancouver-based Bing Thom Architects.
 In 1995, Thom was made a Member of the Order of Canada and he was a recipient of the Golden Jubilee Medal for outstanding service to his country.
 He was a Fellow of the Royal Architectural Institute of Canada.
 Thom received honorary degrees from the University of British Columbia and Simon Fraser University.

-In 2010, Thom and his firm were awarded the Royal Architectural Institute of Canada's Architectural Firm of the Year award. and in 2011 he was awarded the RAIC's highest honour, the RAIC Gold Medal.
+In 2010, Thom was awarded the Royal Architectural Institute of Canada's Architectural Firm of the Year award. and in 2011 he was awarded the RAIC's highest honour, the RAIC Gold Medal.

-Thom died at age 75 of a brain aneurysm while on a trip to Hong Kong in October 2016.
+Thom died on October 4, 2016 at the age of 75 following a brain aneurysm on a trip to Hong Kong.

 Bing Thom Architects

-As of 2015 the firm has a total staff of 47, including principals Venelin Kokalov and Shinobu Homma, directors, registered architects, architectural graduate and students, urban designers and planners, and support staff.
+As of 2015 the firm had a total staff of 47, including principals Michael Heeney, Venelin Kokalov and Shinobu Homma, directors, registered architects, architectural graduate and students, urban designers and planners, and support staff.

-The firm specializes in urban planning and complex building types such as civic buildings, performing arts centres and public spaces.
+The firm specialized in urban planning and complex building types such as civic buildings, performing arts centres and public spaces.
 Typically projects are mixed-use, integrating commercial, residential and cultural uses to create a sustainable whole.
-They have offices in Vancouver, Hong Kong, and Washington, DC.
+They had offices in Vancouver, Hong Kong, and Washington, DC.
+Today only the Vancouver office survives under a new name Revery Architecture.